Kidney Health: Best Foods and Natural Remedies

 Acute Kidney Injury

-Acute kidney injury or acute renal kidney failure are terms used to describe a sudden failure of a person’s kidneys to function normally.
-Common causes of acute kidney injury include a heart attack, illegal drug use or drug abuse, kidney infections, low blood flow to the kidneys and urinary tract problems.
+Acute kidney injury or acute renal failure are terms used to describe a sudden failure of a person’s kidneys to function normally.
+Common causes of this include a heart attack, illegal drug use or drug abuse, renal infections, low blood flow to the kidneys and urinary tract problems.

-This type of kidney issue is not always permanent and your kidneys may begin functioning normally again.
-Following the strategies listed later in this article will be key to healing and optimizing kidney function throughout the rest of your life.
+This type of issue is not always permanent and your kidneys may begin functioning normally again.
+Following the strategies listed later in this article will be key to healing and optimizing renal function throughout the rest of your life.

 Chronic Kidney Disease